 Batman meets the vigilante known as Manhunter (actually a clone of the original Manhunter).
 They kung-fu fight and Batman realizes that, despite his rookie inexperience, Manhunter is expertly trained in the martial arts.
 Manhunter is a member of the superhero-for-hire team known as the Power Company, of which Carl Bork and Sapphire are prominent members.

-–NOTE: Lucius Fox, who has been a coma for over eleven months after suffering a heart attack and stroke, finally wakes up (as referenced in Batman: Family #1)!
+–NOTE: In a reference in Batman: Family #1.
+Lucius Fox, who has been a coma for over eleven months after suffering a heart attack and stroke, finally wakes up!
 Bruce will visit with him in our next story.

 –Batman: Family #1-2